 And a smart place to start is with photographic identification issued by a government source, primarily passport and driving licence.
 If this can be validated before the policy is accepted, it makes it so much harder for fraudsters to obtain a policy with fake ID.
 This check eases the process for the genuine applicant and closes the door on Mr Fraudster.

-Trust ID provide a range of ID scanning solutions from Cloud based validation, to desktop and mobile systems to check the validity of photographic ID.
+Trust ID provide a range of ID scanning solutions from Cloud based validation to ID scanner systems to check the validity of photographic ID.
 And having worked in the sector for many years, I’m a strong believer that simple cost effective prevention solution is preferable to an expensive stable door!

 Jill Battley, Guest blogger